 You’ve never been great with numbers and finances but you love the new house your realtor has assured you is in your price range.
 It seems like a lot of money but all the people on the other side of the table say you can easily afford it, in fact with no money down…just sign here.
 So sign you do, many times, many copies and documents, hastily explained at closing by the lender.

 The keys are yours as is a mountain of debt and suddenly a few years later, the bottom drops out.
 The stock market crashes, you lose your job but not the monthly house payments.
 Then you lose your house, credit, and you’re in a downward spiral of hopelessness.

-I often use this example in our Creating a Culture of Inquiry Workshops to help illustrate the importance of building inquiry skills in our learners.
+I often use this example to help illustrate the importance of building inquiry skills in our learners.
 How might things have been different if these homebuyers knew what important questions they should be asking and seeking to answer?

 Inquiry Is A Key To Deeper Learning

 Mediocre teaching loiters around the landscape of the basic levels of Bloom’s taxonomy, rarely asking learners to think critically.
 Some teachers extend the learning they’ve ‘frontloaded’ by asking students to apply or made something they would call a project.

 The best teachers use inquiry to pull the important content and knowledge (and yes, knowledge is important!) from learners as questions by flipping Bloom’s taxonomy and starting at ‘Create,’ As students analyze, apply, and evaluate that knowledge they make multiple connections and learn it more deeply.

 Not only does this approach yield deeper learning that will show up on those accountability tests most teachers worry about but it simultaneously builds inquiry skills that will better prepare them for the modern world.
 You know, the one beyond the reach of those accountability tests.